h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 - **Min\_prob**: [(Naïve Bayes)](#NB) Specify the minimum probability to use for observations without enough data.
 The default value is 0.001.

 - **Eps\_prob**: [(Naïve Bayes)](#NB) Specify the threshold for standard deviation.
 If this threshold is not met, the **min\_sdev** value is used.
 The default value is 0.

+- **Compute_metrics**: [(Naïve Bayes)](#NB) To compute metrics on training data, check this checkbox.
+The Naïve Bayes classifier assumes independence between predictor variables conditional on the response, and a Gaussian distribution of numeric predictors with mean and standard deviation computed from the training dataset.
+When building a Naïve Bayes classifier, every row in the training dataset that contains at least one NA will be skipped completely.
+If the test dataset has missing values, then those predictors are omitted in the probability calculation during prediction.

 - **Standardize**: ([K-Means](#Kmeans), [GLM](#GLM)) To standardize the numeric columns to have mean of zero and unit variance, check this checkbox.
 Standardization is highly recommended; if you do not use standardization, the results can include components that are dominated by variables that appear to have larger variances relative to other attributes as a matter of scale, rather than true contribution.
 This option is selected by default.